GetStream/stream-chat-react-native/Optimizations.md

  >
 ```

-- Memoize the js objects/arrays, before you passing it to chat components.
-This helps us in avoiding un-necessary rerenders within component hierarchy.
+- Memoize the js objects/arrays, before passing them into chat components.
+This helps us in avoiding un-necessary re-renders within the component hierarchy.

 ```js